 Take another example, that of a joint action agency.
-In the public natural gas world, a joint action agency is a governmental entity that has been created by or organized pursuant to a law enacted by the legislature in a state.5 APGA agency members are found in many states.
+In the public natural gas world, a joint action agency is a governmental entity that has been created by or organized pursuant to a law enacted by the legislature in a state.
+APGA agency members are found in many states, particularly in the South and the Midwest.
 These joint action agencies were formed following (or in conjunction with) the deregulation of the commodity portion of the natural gas industry.
 That deregulation process took place in the 1980s and 1990s through both Congressional action and regulatory action by the Federal Energy Regulatory Commission.
 Those actions required gas distribution systems, including APGA's members, to begin buying the gas supplies they needed in order to serve their customers on their own in a deregulated natural gas market instead of purchasing their needed supplies from interstate pipelines in a fully regulated environment under permanent certificates of public convenience and necessity and regulated long-term contracts.
 This daunting - indeed, frightening - prospect, thrust upon them over their strenuous objections and opposition in the regulatory process, prompted many APGA members to pool their resources, obtain any necessary state legislative authorization, and begin aggregating their municipal members' demands so they could successfully purchase necessary supplies and have them delivered to their communities at reasonable and affordable prices.

-5 Interlocal cooperation state statutes permit governmental entities to form a new governmental entity that serves them all with energy, public health, police, fire and many other services.
+&lt;sup>1 Interlocal cooperation statutes permit governmental entities in more than one state to form a new governmental entity that serves them all.